 Talk to your doctor about your baby’s iron needs and iron deficiency.
 Iron deficiency can cause your baby to be less active than usual, and perhaps even develop more slowly.

-You’re probably aware of these two fatty acids that offer health benefits: DHA (you know it as docosahexaenoic acid, right?), an omega-3 fat, and ARA (arachidonic acid, of course), an omega-6 fat.
+You’re probably aware of this fatty acid that offers health benefits: DHA (you know it as docosahexaenoic acid, right?) is an omega-3 fat.

-What makes them so important to baby nutrition?
+What makes DHA so important to baby nutrition?

-Experts agree that DHA and ARA are essential for healthy brain and eye development4,5 (they actually accumulate in the brain and eye tissue of your baby before birth).
+Experts agree that DHA is essential for healthy brain and eye development (they actually accumulate in the brain and eye tissue of your baby before birth).3

 The earlier you can start getting DHA, a major brain-nourishing nutrient, the better—up to 90% of your baby’s brain growth will be complete by age three6.

 Your body will produce DHA from the essential omega-3 fatty acids: alpha-linolenic (ALA).
 It all starts though, with your healthy diet—so eat foods rich in DHA, like: